Battle of Kosovo (1448): Aftermath

 The Christian Balkan states were unable to resist the Ottomans after this defeat, eventually falling one after the other under the control of the Ottoman Empire.
 Hunyadi was captured by Branković in retaliation for the damage perpetrated by the Hungarian army in Serbia.
 Hunyadi's release was negotiated against a ransom of 100,000 florins, the return of the domains that Hunyadi had revocated from Branković, and the engagement of Hunyadi's heir to Branković's daughter, other sources cite the restitution of the despot's estates in Hungary while leaving Hunyadi's elder son László at Smederevo as a hostage.
 For the remainder of his reign Hunyadi successfully defended the Kingdom of Hungary against Ottoman campaigns.
 As punishment for lending its support to Hunyadi, Murad attacked and submitted Wallachia in 1449, followed by Albania in 1450 where Skanderbeg continued to resist, breaking Murad's siege of the Castle of Krujë in 1451.
 That year Murad died replaced by his 19-year-old son Mehmed II who, after securing Constantinople in 1453, launched a new military campaign against Serbia in 1454.

+Wallachian army

+While some sources record the Wallachians allegedly switched to the Ottoman side on day 3 of the battle, Antoche does not fully accept the claim that they defected, regarding it instead as an exaggeration.